africasiaeuro/blog/content/pillow-2-1-0-is-out.rst

 :date: 2013-07-02
 :tags: Django, Plone, Python

-*Pillow is a popular fork of the PIL by Alex Clark and Contributors.
+*Pillow is a popular fork of PIL by Alex Clark and Contributors.
 PIL is the Python Imaging Library by Fredrik Lundh and Contributors*

 .. image:: https://raw.github.com/ACLARKNET/blog/gh-pages/images/pillow-2.1.0.png
   :width: 75%